quicwg/multipath/draft-lmbdhk-quic-multipath.md

 is intended to be closed.
 Thus a connection can be abandoned even if connectivity on that path is already broken.
-If no connection IDs are used and the PATH_ABANDON frame has to sent on the path that is intended to be closed, it is possible that the packet containing the PATH_ABANDON frame or the packet containing the ACK for the PATH_ABANDON frame cannot the received anymore and the endpoint might need to rely on an idle time out to close the path, as described in Section {{idle-time-close}}.
+If no connection IDs are used and the PATH_ABANDON frame has to sent on the path that is intended to be closed, it is possible that the packet containing the PATH_ABANDON frame or the packet containing the ACK for the PATH_ABANDON frame cannot be received anymore and the endpoint might need to rely on an idle time out to close the path, as described in Section {{idle-time-close}}.

 Packets, that have previously been send on the abandoned path and are considered lost, SHOULD be